-- An estimated 20 33% of adults with a learning disability also have autism (Learning Disability Observatory 2010). - 84.1% of children with Autism meet the full criteria of at least one anxiety disorder (Research Autism 2012). - approximately 6.7% of people with Asperger syndrome experience depression
+- An estimated 20 33% of adults with a learning disability also have autism (Learning Disability Observatory 2010). - 84.1% of children with Autism meet the full criteria of at least one anxiety disorder (Research Autism 2012). - approximately 6.7% of people with Asperger syndrome experience depression - 8-10% of children with autism but no learning disability, such as Asperger syndrome, were diagnosed with Obsessive Compulsive Disorder.

-8 Prevalence of autism-spectrum conditions: UK school-based population study, Simon Baron-Cohen, Fiona J. Scott, Carrie Allison, Joanna Williams, Patrick Bolton, Fiona E. Matthews, Carol Brayne, The British Journal of Psychiatry May 2009, 194 (6) 500-509
+&lt;sup>8 Prevalence of autism-spectrum conditions: UK school-based population study, Simon Baron-Cohen, Fiona J. Scott, Carrie Allison, Joanna Williams, Patrick Bolton, Fiona E. Matthews, Carol Brayne, The British Journal of Psychiatry May 2009, 194 (6) 500-509

-9 Autism Spectrum Disorders in adults living in households throughout England: Report from the Adult Psychiatric Morbidity Survey 2007 was published by the Health and Social Care Information Centre in September 2009
+&lt;sup>9 Autism Spectrum Disorders in adults living in households throughout England: Report from the Adult Psychiatric Morbidity Survey 2007 was published by the Health and Social Care Information Centre in September 2009